Supported Site University of Alabama: Teacher-In-Residence

 - She developed publicity material, including posters, a brochure, and a monthly newsletter.

-- The TIR taught a HS physics lab course during the fall and spring semesters.
+- The TIR taught a high school physics lab course during the fall and spring semesters.

 - She mentored LAs through regular one-on-one meetings, email contact, and visits to classrooms in which LAs were assisting with instruction.